Hakimbek/my-git-notes/GettingStarted/Tools/README.md

 Git Bash also includes the full set of Git core commands like **git clone, git commit, git checkout, git push** and more.

 ## Git GUI
-Git GUI is a powerful alternative to Git BASH.
+Git GUI is a powerful alternative to Git Bash.
 It offers a graphical version of the Git command line function, as well as comprehensive visual diff tools.
 We can access it by simply right click on a folder or location in windows explorer.
 Also, we can access it through the command line by typing below command.

 ```
 $ git gui